vemonet/rdflib-endpoint/README.md

 - Return a list to emit multiple result rows
 - Return dataclasses to populate multiple variables.
 - Python defaults handle missing input values.
+- Add sparql codeblocks in docstrings with a query example on how to use the function, these will be extracted and added as YASGUI queries tabs when deployed through the `SparqlEndpoint` or `SparqlRouter`

 #### `type_function` · Typed triple-pattern functions